-During 2021/22, we have seen a return of face to face learning in our education settings, enabling key pupil support programmes such as the Single Point of Contact Scheme for pupils at risk of permanent exclusion, the Personal Education Plan Programme, ensuring everyone is actively prioritising the education needs of our looked after children and the Connect to Your Future Initiative, which will help support young people into education, employment and training.
+During 2022/23 we have seen the launch of the Early Help Strategy and multi-agency roll out of assessments and interventions, ensuring families receive the right support at the right time from the right agency, whilst at the same time curtailing the increasing demand across the whole social care pathway.

 There has been a significant reduction in Social Care Contacts, indicating the success of more focussed work with partner agencies, ensuring early intervention and a joined up approach.

 The School Improvement Framework, which provides effective monitoring, visits and evaluation support to schools whose inspection status requires improvement, is proving to be successful, as we see more improved ratings across the borough.